GraphQL Formatter

 The core of this utility is a custom-built recursive-descent parser implemented in vanilla JavaScript.
 When you click "Beautify," the tool first cleans the input by collapsing extra spaces and identifying structural tokens like curly braces, parentheses, and commas.
 It then reconstructs the query string, keeping track of the current nesting level to apply the correct amount of indentation.
 Elements inside brackets are pushed to the next level, while closing brackets return to the previous level.

 For minification, the logic is even more aggressive.
 It uses regular expressions to strip out comments (starting with #) and all whitespace that isn't strictly necessary for the GraphQL parser to understand the code.
 This mathematical approach to text manipulation ensures that the resulting query is 100% valid GraphQL while being as small as possible.
-This professional-grade logic provides a reliable result for even the most deeply nested schema structures.
+This robust logic provides a reliable result for even the most deeply nested schema structures.

 Real-Life Examples of Code Beautification